- FrontRow review

 - KERA radio review

-With those earlier efforts, I took Moriarty to task for his “short attention-span Shakespeare,” the way his streamlined and updated scripts may make the plays more accessible but they’ve done so at some cost.
+With those earlier efforts, I’ve taken Moriarty to task for his “short attention-span Shakespeare,” the way his edited and updated scripts may make the plays more accessible but they’ve done so at some cost.
 They’ve betrayed an uneasiness with Shakespeare’s poetry and with the ability of individual actors to hold an audience’s attention — without a lot of intrusive showiness going on.

-That said, this Lear fails as a real tragedy.
+That said, this Lear simply fails as a real tragedy.
 It’s sad and timely, yes, even moving at moments.
 But not a capital-T tragedy.
 By the end, it’s lost most of a tragedy’s moral dimension and becomes more of a plea for better elder care.

-From the start when Lear disposes of his lands to his daughters, Brian McEleney’s king seems more cranky than anything else.
-And when his irritability is combined with shaking hands and reedy yelling, this is a Lear for our Age of Alzheimer’s.
+From the start when Lear disposes of his lands to his daughters, Brian McEleney’s king seems more cranky than proud or intemperate. else.
+And when his irritability is combined with shaking hands and reedy yelling, this, clearly, is a Lear for our Age of Alzheimer’s.

-Moriarty is foregrounding the question of how we care for our elders, and that may well make this Lear deeply affecting for some.
+Moriarty is foregrounding the question of how we care for our elders, and that may well make this Lear affecting for some.
 [Full disclosure: My father died of Alzheimer's two years ago.]
 But making Lear so old and querulous right from the opening scene means that McEleney’s Lear lacks the power and presence a tragic hero needs.
-A hero can’t be truly tragic unless he falls from some height, unless he seriously loses some noble aspect of himself (Hamlet is “the expectation and rose of the fair state,” Othello and Coriolanus are admired warriors, etc.) Lear’s kingship doesn’t make him a hero; he needs the kind of personal authority we admire or respect.
+A hero can’t be truly tragic unless he falls from some height, unless he seriously loses some noble aspect of himself (Hamlet is “the expectation and rose of the fair state”).
+Lear’s kingship doesn’t make him a hero; he needs the kind of personal authority he’s personally earned and we respect.

-Foolishly, Lear gives his villainous daughters Goneril and Regan his lands and responsibilities, while still demanding power, love and respect – and thus he loses everything, including his reason.
+Foolishly, Lear gives his villainous daughters Goneril and Regan his lands and responsibilities, while still demanding power, love and respect – and thus he loses everything.
 But in the process, Shakespeare gives Lear some of his greatest poetry, and Moriarty (with set designer Michael McGarty) unleashes some impressive effects.

 McEleney’s performance is courageous — not just because of the nudity but for the sheer length of the role and the emotional nakedness and scope it demands (I hope I have his stamina at his age, whatever it is).
 Unfortunately, Moriarty muffles McEleney’s most powerful scene, Lear’s ‘madness on the heath.’
 The distracted king runs away from his tormenting daughters and rises to a majestic, frightening, emotional peak, calling down cosmic forces to express his suffering — even as they reduce him to “a poor, bare, forked animal.”